dwayn/modular_bash_profile/README.md

 # Modular Bash Profile

 ## Setup
-Root bash profile script that should be sourced from your automatically sourced profile file
+Root bash profile script that should be sourced from your automatically sourced profile file.
+In my personal experience `.bash_profile` seems to be the most broadly compatible with various terminals (both independent and embedded, eg: VS Code).
 *  ~/.bash_profile
 *  ~/.profile
 *  ~/.bashrc

-Add this line to whichecer profile file from above you use
+Add this line to whichever profile file from above you use (pro tip, provide an absolute path using $HOME or other path variables that expand to an absolute path to ensure best compatibility with various terminals)
 ```
 source /path/to/modular_bash_profile/modular_profile_loader.sh
 ```